-Response: B. Any 3 of the above
+Response: A. Any 4 or more of the above

 File Description Document Quality audit reports/certificate as applicable and valid for the assessment period.
 View Document NIRF report, AAA report and details on follow up actions View Document List of Collaborative quality initiatives with other institution(s) along with brochures and geo-tagged photos with caption and date.
 View Document Link to Minute of IQAC meetings, hosted on HEI website View Document Provide Links for any other relevant document to support the claim (if any) View Document